viboes/std-make/doc/proposal/partialy_specialized_functions/partially_specialized_functions.md

 What we want is to partially specialize the non-deduced parameter `TC`.

-If we adopt partial specialization for template functions for these non-deduced type, we can refine the overload of the template class for the class template future as follows
+If we adopted partial specialization for template functions for these non-deduced type, we can refine the overload of the template class for the class template future as follows

 ```c++
 template <class T>